 Most conversations are easy.
-We talk.
-We ask questions and we give answers.
-We exchange information.
-And we share ideas.
-They’re easy, simple and straightforward.
+We tell each other things, ask questions and get answers.
+And that’s about it.
 But now for the bad news.
-Some conversations aren’t easy.
-In fact, they’re tough.

 So if you, your colleagues or your staff have to …